What Do Construction and Building Inspector Do?

 Job Description: Inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
 Inspections may be general in nature or may be limited to a specific area, such as electrical systems or plumbing.

-List of Construction & Building Inspector Job Duties
+Daily Life Of a Construction & Building Inspector

 - Measure dimensions and verify level, alignment, or elevation of structures or fixtures to ensure compliance to building plans and codes.